mpusz/Condor2Nav/README.txt

 5. [OPTIONAL] In case of XCSoar translation and if proposed Condor2Nav data path on the target device doesn't suite your needs change [XCSoar] "Condor2NavDataSubDir".
+6. [OPTIONAL] In case of LK8000 translation you can enable [LK8000] "DefaultProfilesOverwrite=1" option to not have to choose Condor secific profiles of each LK8000 startup.
+Please backup your working profile before doing that!!!

 6. Translation